 BAH payment variations

 BAH payments will vary according to these factors, but the payment is calculated to cover roughly 95% of the home rental cost.
 This greatly reduces the cost and stress of renting for the service member.
-Military BAH rates in 2021 are now available and may be calculated through the BAH Calculator found at Military.com.
-You may also view the military pay chart for 2021 at this site, reflecting a 3% increase in military pay, and a 2.9% increase in BAH payments compared to 2020.
+Military BAH rates in 2021 are now available and may be calculated through the BAH Calculator found at military.com.
+The military pay chart for 2021 reflects a 3% increase in military pay, and a 2.9% increase in BAH payments compared to 2020.
 Service members may not see a change, especially if there are rent increases in their area.

 BAH payments do not vary between the branches of the military.
 Coast guard BAH rates are the same as Army BAH rates, and the Navy BAH scale is the same as the Air Force.
 So, how much does BAH pay?
 It is entirely dependent on your pay grade, years of service, dependents, and duty location.
 These are the only factors considered when calculating BAH.